StarlingXWeb/starlingx-website/src/pages/blog/starlingx-configurable-power-management.md

 StarlingX has made significant strides in enhancing its power metrics and power management capabilities.
 While previous versions had some limitations in this area, the latest updates have introduced more comprehensive features, allowing the collection of power data and individualized control of CPUs/cores power profiles.

 Understanding how and how much energy is being used by the platform and applications is a key factor.
 In StarlingX, we're introducing a new app called *power-metrics* that collects and sends power data.
-Another app, called *kubernetes-power-manager*, encapsulates [Kubernetes Power Manager](https://github.com/intel/kubernetes-power-manager), a Kubernetes Operator designed to expose and utilize the power control technologies present in some processors in a Kubernetes cluster.
+Another app, called *kubernetes-power-manager*, encapsulates [Kubernetes Power Manager](https://github.com/intel/kubernetes-power-manager), a Kubernetes Operator designed to expose and utilize the power control technologies present in Intel processors within a Kubernetes cluster.

 # Power Metrics